meganma/EEP_research_project/README.md

 # EEP_research_project
- Data analysis for the Event Evaluation Program
+Data analysis for the Event Evaluation Program in order to improve the quality of events to promote student health